 - If someone calls you crazy for taking a risk or doing something, it is only because they don’t see what you see or know what you know, so what is crazy to someone today becomes a trend others follow tomorrow.
 A trend you started that you benefit from, not them.
 It’s crazy ideas and risks that got us this far and the same crazy that’ll get us further.

-These are just some of the things I learned on my way to the top, but remember that making my first million was only the beginning of my life and problems, I learned a lot more after I made my millions, as making money is not as fulfilling as you think and I do NOT consider myself successful yet.
-Here is part 2 explaining why.
+These are just some of the things I learned on my way to the top, but remember that making my first million was only the beginning of my life and problems, I learned a lot more after I made my millions, as making money is not as fulfilling as you think and I did NOT consider myself successful yet.